The Michigan DOT TAMP is available here.

 This document includes the following sections:

-Asset Valuation, Financial Plan, Introduction, Inventory and Condition, Investment Strategies, Lifecycle Management, Objectives and Measures, Performance Assessment, Risk Management.
+Asset Valuation, Current Methods and Tools, Financial Plan, Introduction, Inventory and Condition, Investment Strategies, Lifecycle Management, Objectives and Measures, Performance Assessment, Risk Management.

 This document meets the following additional criteria:

-• Asset valuation included • Defines linkages to other planning & programming documents • Future cost/performance projections are based on management system analysis (e.g. HERS, dTIMS) • Includes cost projections for meeting performance or LOS targets • Includes estimates of future maintenance costs • Includes estimates of future rehabilitation, replacement, reconstruction, and/or renewal costs • Includes future projected asset condition • Includes strategies for multiple funding scenarios • Investment strategies consistent with and linked to capital program • Investment strategies summarize planned capital and operating expenditures • Key revenue projection assumptions identified • Performance/LOS targets are linked to agency goals/objectives.
+• Asset valuation included • Defines linkages to other planning & programming documents • Future cost/performance projections are based on management system analysis (e.g. HERS, dTIMS) • Includes cost projections for meeting performance or LOS targets • Includes estimates of future maintenance costs • Includes estimates of future rehabilitation, replacement, reconstruction, and/or renewal costs • Includes future projected asset condition • Includes strategies for multiple funding scenarios • Investment strategies consistent with and linked to capital program • Investment strategies summarize planned capital and operating expenditures • Key revenue projection assumptions identified • Performance/LOS targets are linked to agency goals/objectives • Risk assessment results incorporated into investment strategies.

 The modal scope of this document is: Highway Only